Aaron Kwok: Acting

 Over the years, Kwok has also been active in other media such as TV commercials and acting.
 He began his acting career with the TVB series Rise of Genghis Khan, and the 1988 series Twilight of a Nation about the Taiping Rebellion.
 One of his more noticeable role was for the 1996 TVB drama series Wars of Bribery where he plays an ICAC special-agent with Athena Chu.

 He also starred in various movies.
 At the Taiwan's 42nd Golden Horse Awards ceremony on 13 November 2005, Kwok was the surprise winner of Best Leading Actor award for his role in the film Divergence.
 It was Kwok's first Golden Horse nomination and beat veteran Hong Kong star Tony Leung Ka-fai to win the honour.
 He won the Best Actor Award again at the 43rd Golden Horse Awards on 24 November 2006 for his role in the film After This Our Exile.
 He became only the second actor in the history of the Golden Horse Awards to win the Best Actor Award consecutively.
 Jackie Chan first accomplished this back in the 1992-3.

-Along with Zhang Ziyi, Kwok stars in an AIDS-themed film Love for Life, which premiered on 10 May 2010.
+Kwok gained acclaim for his role in the AIDS-themed film Love for Life, co-starring Zhang Ziyi, in 2010.
 In 2016, Kwok won his first Hong Kong Film Award for Best Actor for his role in the crime thriller film, Port of Call, at the 35th Hong Kong Film Awards.

 Personal life

-Kwok married Shanghai-based Chinese model Moka Fang (方媛）and they both are parents to daughters Chantelle Kwok and Charlotte Kwok.

-Kwok posted on social media on 18 April 2019 that his second daughter Charlotte Kwok was born.
+Relationships

+Kwok has been romantically linked with several models and celebrities, including Cecilia Yiu, Christy Chung, Athena Chu, Norika Fujiwara, Lynn Hung, and Amanda Strang.
+However, he never publicly confirmed any of these relationships.
+His longest-known relationship was purportedly with Lynn Hung, lasting from 2006 to 2013.
+When rumors of their breakup surfaced, Kwok stirred controversy by comparing women to shoes: "When a pair of shoes doesn't fit and makes your feet uncomfortable, you may want to switch to a more comfortable pair.
+Similarly, with a partner, you should find someone suitable.
+Forcing it will only lead to pain."

+Kwok acknowledged his relationship with Chinese influencer and model Moka Fang in 2015.
+They married in Hong Kong in 2017.
+Later that year, Fang gave birth to their first daughter Chantelle.
+In 2019, she gave birth to their second daughter Charlotte.
+On 22 October 2025, Kwok announced the birth of his third daughter with Fang.

 Hobbies

-Kwok is a collector of sports cars as well as a fan of motor racing.
+Kwok is a collector of supercars as well as a fan of motor racing.
 He is known as a car fanatic and has a large collection of notable cars.
-Some of his collection include the Audi R8 GT Spyder, Ferrari F50, F512M, F355 GTS, F360 Modena, Ferrari 599 GTB Fiorano, Ferrari California, Ferrari F430 Spider, Lamborghini Diablo SE30, Mercedes-Benz SL600, Mercedes CLK DTM AMG, Porsche 911 Turbo, Porsche 911 GT3 RS mk2.
-Other cars include the Enzo Ferrari, a Carbon version Pagani Zonda F, Lamborghini Murciélago, Gallardo, Lamborghini Aventador 50th Anniversario Roadster, Lamborghini Gallardo Superleggera, Porsche 996 GT3, Nissan GT-R.
+Some of his collections include the McLaren Senna, Pagani Zonda F, Ferrari F50, Enzo Ferrari, Ferrari FXX-K, Ferrari Testarossa, Ferrari F355, Ferrari 360, Ferrari 599 GTB Fiorano, Ferrari California, Ferrari F430 Spider, Lamborghini Diablo SE30, Lamborghini Murciélago, Lamborghini Gallardo, Lamborghini Aventador.
+Other cars include the Porsche 911 Turbo, Porsche 911 GT3 RS, Porsche 996 GT3, Porsche Cayenne, Mercedes-Benz SL600, Mercedes CLK DTM AMG, Audi R8 GT Spyder, Nissan GT-R and Zeekr 009.